 This small serger table over at Tracey’s Tables is actually a serger cart.
 Lightweight and fully portable, casters make it easy to wheel around your sewing room while its size makes it an ideal Baby Lock serger table, capable of holding the larger machine.

-This small serger cart is designed with efficiency in mind as the storage drawer doubles as flat work space once the serger is positioned.
+This small serger cart is designed with efficiency in mind as the storage drawer doubles as a flat workspace once the serger is positioned.

 Must-Have Serger Extension Tables